 Medical groups are graded on performance relative to other medical groups for "Quality of Medical Care".
 All of the performance results are expressed such that a higher score means better performance.
-Fifteen (15) clinical measures are aggregated to create the All-Clinical category performance score: "Quality of Medical Care."
-Based on relative performance, groups are assigned star ratings for multilevel composites (category and topics).
+Eleven (11) clinical measures are aggregated to create the All-Clinical category performance score: "Quality of Medical Care."
+Based on relative performance, groups are assigned star ratings for multi-level composites (category and topics).

-For the 2020-21 Edition Medical Group Report Card, RY 2019 (MY 2018) values from medical groups statewide are used to set performance cutpoints for the clinical measures.
+For the 2021-22 Edition Medical Group Report Card, RY 2021 (MY 2020) values from medical groups statewide are used to set performance cutpoints for the clinical measures.

-1. Composite Calculation for Category and Topic Scoring Fifteen (15) measures are aggregated to create the category performance of the catego a) To calculate the category level composite, "Quality of Medical Care": Calculate the mean of all individual measure scores.
-Each of the 15 measures are equally weighted.
+- Composite Calculation for Category and Topic Scoring Eleven (11) measures are aggregated to create the category performance score at both the category and topic levels.
+The scoring process involves the following calculations: - a) To calculate the category level composite, "Quality of Medical Care":

+Calculate the mean of all individual measure scores.
+Each of the 11 measures are equally weighted.
 The medical group must have reportable results for at least half of the measures to be eligible for the category performance score.